Microwaves Suspected in Attacks on U.S. Diplomats In China And Cuba

 University of California San Diego professor of medicine Beatrice Golomb agreed with Smith’s claim that microwaves are the main suspects in these attacks.
 “Reported facts appear consistent with pulsed (radio frequency/microwave radiation) as the source of injury in Cuba diplomats,” Golomb said in her report.
 “Non-diplomats citing symptoms from RF/MW…report compatible health conditions.”

-“Everything fits,” Golomb said in separate press release for her university.
+“Everything fits,” Golomb said in a separate press release for her university.
 “The specifics of the varied sounds that the diplomats reported hearing during the apparent inciting episodes, such as chirping, ringing and buzzing, cohere in detail with known properties of so-called ‘microwave hearing,’ also known as the Frey effect.”

 A recent report in The New York Times noted that the Frey effect is being cited quite frequently by scientists and analysts.
 Also known as the microwave auditory effect, the Frey effect claims that microwave frequencies generate noises, which can be heard inside a person’s head, which is similar to the ringing and buzzing sounds the 21 injured U.S. diplomats recall hearing at the time of the attack.

-While scientists appear certain that microwaves, or microwave frequencies, were used in the sonic attacks, the U.S. State Department has yet to specifically address the matter, releasing only a vague statement on Sunday, saying, “he health and well-being of our personnel remains our top priority.
+While scientists appear certain that microwaves, or microwave frequencies, were used in the sonic attacks, the U.S. State Department has yet to specifically address the matter, releasing only a vague statement on Sunday, saying, “the health and well-being of our personnel remains our top priority.
 The investigation into the origin of these symptoms continues.
 The inter-agency community is working diligently to determine the cause of the symptoms, as well as to develop mitigation strategies.”

 Dozens of diplomats in Cuba and China fell ill with symptoms of "nausea, crushing headaches, fatigue, dizziness, sleep problems and hearing loss," now thought to be caused by a microwave weapon: https://t.co/ASOOvmSJcp